Miao Poya: Early life and education

-Miao was born as a second generation in a waisheng family at the time when the long Martial Law period ended in 1987, and grew up in Wenshan District, Taipei.
+Miao was born as a second generation in a waishengren family at the time when the long Martial Law period ended in 1987, and grew up in Wenshan District, Taipei.
 She attended Jingxin Elementary and Middle School and Taipei First Girls' High School.
 While a high school student, Miao was elected class president and successfully campaigned for a change in the seasonal uniform policy, so students could wear trousers all year round instead of having to wear a skirt in the summer.
 Miao studied law at National Taiwan University, where she began developing her political views away from her pro-government family.

 Social activism and political career

 After university, Miao worked for a law firm dealing with cases from tech start-ups and then as a social movement worker in the Taiwan Alliance to End the Death Penalty, having encountered the topic of the death penalty many times in high school debate competitions.

 Miao first ran for office in the 2016 Taiwanese legislative elections, after having joined the Social Democratic Party (SDP) during its formation, and with the support of the SDP's founder Fan Yun.
 She failed to win, but gained 12.1% of the vote (21,000 votes) and was the most successful non-Blue and non-Green candidate.

 Miao ran for city councilor in the 2018 Taiwanese local elections, again representing the SDP.
 Issues she advocated for include the protections for workers, the care for children and the elderly, and Taiwanese sovereignty and independence.
 She was elected, and thus became one of Taiwan's first openly lesbian council members, alongside Lin Ying-meng of the New Power Party.

+Miao's candidacy for Taipei 6 in the 2024 legislative election was backed by the Social Democratic Party and the Democratic Progressive Party.

-Miao was one of the activists who proposed a referendum in favor of same-sex marriage in Taiwan, and sympathizes the democracy, freedom and human rights concern in Mainland China, Hong Kong and Tibet.
+Miao was one of the activists who proposed a referendum in favor of same-sex marriage in Taiwan, and sympathizes with the democracy, freedom and human rights concern in Mainland China, Hong Kong and Tibet.